|

 conducted by Hans Knappertsbusch.
 In 'Ring Resounding'

-Culshaw writes that this performance was not suitable for releasing
+Culshaw writes that this recorded performance was not suitable for

-on record because there were too many flaws and irregularities, yet
+release on LP because there were too many flaws and irregularities,

-he mentions his admiration for Astrid Varnay's voice.
-When John Culshaw
+yet he mentions his admiration for Astrid Varnay's voice.

-of music magazine Etude of May 1952 the above images
+the edition of music magazine Etude of May, 1952, the

-were published together with an article with the title Hear Yourself
+above images were published together with an article with the title

-As Others Hear You in which Astrid Varnay gives advice (as told to
+Hear Yourself As Others Hear You in which Astrid Varnay

-Annabel Comfort of Etude).
-The caption of the pictures says: Astrid
+Magazine).
+The caption of the pictures says: Astrid Varnay, the

-Varnay, the first American to sing Bruenhilde in Götterdämmerung
+first American to sing Bruenhilde in Götterdämmerung at

-at the Wagner Festival in Bayreuth last summer.
-Her performance was
+the Wagner Festival in Bayreuth last summer.
+Her performance was a

 |

-John Culshaw thought the recordings of the 1951 Bayreuth
+that the recordings of the 1951 Bayreuth performances conducted

-performances conducted by Hans Knappertsbusch not fit for release
+by Hans Knappertsbusch were not suitable for release at the time.

 |